ultraseedbox/USB-Docs/Tutorials and Guides/Flexget/How to Install, Configure and Run Flexget.md

 ***

-## Installation of Flexget via python's virtual environment
+## Installation of FlexGet via python's virtual environment
-### Installing Python 3 and Flexget Into your Slot
+### Installing Python 3 and FlexGet Into your Slot

 * First, login to your seedbox's SSH
   * For more information on how to access your seedbox's SSH, visit [this guide to learn more.](https://docs.usbx.me/books/secure-shell-%28ssh%29/page/how-to-connect-to-your-seedbox-via-ssh "How to connect to your seedbox via SSH")
 * Run the following commands and follow the instructions.
-This will install Python 3 and Flexget into your slot.
+This will install Python 3 and FlexGet into your slot.

 #### Python 3